DykL57/soc-purple-team-homelab/README.md

 Zone 2 (SERVERS, 10.0.20.0/24)  ── DC01 (Active Directory, lab.local)
                                   ── SPLUNK01 (Splunk Enterprise, 10.0.20.100 — static DHCP mapping)
 Zone 3 (CLIENTS, 10.0.30.0/24)  ── WIN-CL01, WIN-CL02
+Zone 5 (SENSOR/ATTACK, 10.0.50.0/24) ── KALI-OPS01 (Red Team platform)
 Zone 6 (Gateway)                ── PFSENSE01 (Bridged WAN → real ISP-assigned IP; routes + firewalls between zones)
-Zone 5 (SENSOR/ATTACK)          ── KALI-OPS01 (isolated Red Team platform)
 ```

-All internal zones are isolated VMware Host-Only networks; pfSense is the only path between them, with explicit firewall rules per zone.
+All internal zones are isolated VMware Host-Only networks; pfSense is the only path between them, with explicit firewall rules per zone (deny-by-default).
 WAN is Bridged directly to a physical adapter on the host, giving pfSense a real, ISP-routable IP address instead of a NAT-translated one — this was a deliberate change to enable genuine inbound/outbound traffic visibility (see Notable Troubleshooting below for what that migration broke, and how it was fixed).
+Zone 5 (Kali) was initially isolated with no route to any other zone by design; a dedicated `OPT2` interface and firewall rule were added later specifically to support Rule 5's port-scan simulation.

 *(Add your network diagram image here — screenshots/network-architecture.png)*